bloominstituteoftechnology/Intro-Django/guides/day2.md

 ## Django ORM compared to SQL

-Drop out of the sqlite shell and open a Python shell.
+Drop out of the SQLite shell and open a Python shell with `./manage.py shell`.

 Import personal notes: `from notes.models import PersonalNote`